arkaan27/data-engineering-pipeline/README.md

         mlflow run .

-This should run the pipeline
+This should run the pipelinefine
 # Tools

 * Windows 10 as operating System